 What is the setpoint weight?

-Your setpoint is that weight your body seems to always want to keep you at or near.
-(Setpoint weight actually varies by 10-15 pounds.)
+Your setpoint is that weight your body hovers around, give or take 10-15 pounds.
 Your brain, digestive system, and hormones talk to one another through various feedback loops to synchronize the activities that automatically maintain body fat and blood sugar at a specific level, known as your setpoint.

 Sure, you will lose weight on a crash diet.
 But research shows most of the weight loss comes from water and muscle.
 And your crash diet scared your body so much it raised your setpoint weight even higher, ensuring you’ll gain back all the weight you lost — and then some — as soon as you start eating normally again.